StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_operator_howto.md

 You need to prepare a separate yaml file to deploy the StarRocks FE, BE and CN components.
 You can directly use the [sample configuration files](https://github.com/StarRocks/starrocks-kubernetes-operator/tree/main/examples/starrocks) provided by StarRocks to deploy a StarRocks cluster (an object instantiated by using the custom resource StarRocks Cluster).
-For example, you can use **starrocks-fe-and-be.yaml** to deploy a StarRocks cluster that contains three FE nodes and three BE nodes.
+For example, you can use **starrocks-fe-and-be.yaml** to deploy a StarRocks cluster that consists of three FE nodes and three BE nodes.

 ```bash